 Getting all the prep work done means you’ll be eating this yummy meal much sooner.

-Next, add the butter patties and melt while stirring.
+Next, add the butter patties and melt butter while stirring.
 Give the sauce a taste and add salt and pepper as desired.

 Now it is time to cook the shrimp in the sauce.
 Add the shrimp and cook the first side for 2 minutes.
 Turn the shrimp to the second side with a pair of tongs and cook for another 2 minutes or until the shrimp are pink and opaque with no signs of gray color.

-You could also cook the shrimp in a bit of olive oil first, then reserve them and add to the sauce to finish.
+You could also cook the shrimp in a bit of olive oil first, then reserve them and add to the buttery sauce to finish.
 I’ve done the shrimp both ways and prefer to cook them in the sauce.

 Variations To Try